VinGarcia/ksql/README.md

 ## Using KSQL

-In the example below we'll cover all the most common use-cases such as:
+In the example below we'll cover all the most common use cases such as:

 1. Inserting records
 2. Updating records